 Student motor vehicle use to, in, and from the school environment is a privilege which may be extended by school districts to students in exchange for their cooperation in the maintenance of a safe school atmosphere.
 The building principal or assistant principal shall be the determiner in issuing student-parking privileges on school grounds.
 Such privileges may be provided or revoked at the principal's or assistant principal's discretion.
-Reasonable suspicion of a student who may be in violation of a district policy may result in the student being asked to open an automobile in the school environment to permit school authorities to search for such items.
-Failure to open any part of the motor vehicle on the request of school authorities may result in the police being called to conduct a search, and will result in loss of the privilege to bring the vehicle on campus.
+Reasonable suspicion of a student who may be in possession of prohibited items and a violation of a district policy may result in the student being asked to open an automobile in the school environment to permit school authorities to search for such items.
+Failure to open any part of the motor vehicle where such items may be located at the request of school authorities may result in the police being called to conduct a search, and will result in loss of the privilege to bring the vehicle on campus.
 The district presumes a student possesses, and is therefore responsible for, all items in the student's motor vehicle.
 The presumption applies to any car a student drives to school without regard to who owns the car.
 Before a student brings a car to school or a school activity, he/she should carefully inspect the car.
 If a student fails to lock one's car, the student remains responsible for items found in the car.